Why can’t I connect to my Facebook page?

 When trying to connect your Cars.com account, DealerRater will look for a one-to-one mapping between a DealerRater and Cars.com account.
 To do this, you will need to have a Cars.com account.
 If you do, and you still can’t connect, it’s probably for one of two reasons:

 Reason 1: We couldn’t find a one-to-one mapping between your DealerRater account and Cars.com.
 If this is the case, don’t worry.
-It just means we need to manually link your accounts.
+It just means we need to link your accounts manually.
 When trying to connect, you should’ve seen a message explaining that someone from our team will be reaching out.
 Please be patient and know that we’re working hard to get you connected.

-Why aren’t I seeing my reviews in real-time?
+Why don’t I see my reviews in real-time?

 DealerRater reviews will still show up in real-time.
-For Google, Facebook, and Cars.com, we pull in your reviews in batches twice per day at 3am and 3pm EST. While many other organizations scrape other sites for reviews, this has proven to be less reliable, often informing you of a review that might already be a few days old.
+For Google, Facebook, and Cars.com, we pull in your reviews in batches twice per day at 3 am and 3 pm EST. While many other organizations scrape other sites for reviews, this has proven to be less reliable, often informing you of a review that might already be a few days old.
 Rather than scraping, DealerRater pulls in your reviews directly from your connected account, including all of the associated responses to those reviews.
-In order to preserve the efficiency and speed of our website, we don’t want so many back-end processes running throughout the day, which is why we pull your reviews in batches twice daily.
+To preserve our website’s efficiency and speed, we don’t want so many back-end processes running throughout the day, which is why we pull your reviews in batches twice daily.

 My dealership has a separate Google or Facebook page for my Sales and Service departments.
 Can I connect both to the Reviews page?